South Korea warns of deportation, jail for quarantine violators

 “Foreign nationals will be forcibly repatriated and Korean citizens will be reported to police for due penalties and lose financial support provided for those who have faithfully implemented a 14-day quarantine.”

-South Korean who violate the rules could be jailed for up to a year and fined 10 million won ($8,100).
+South Koreans who violate the rules could be jailed for up to a year and fined 10 million won ($8,100).

-South Korea reported 104 new coronavirus cases on Thursday, with, for the second day in a row, more imported cases than domestic ones, according to the Korea Centers for Disease Control and Prevention (KCDC).

-Of the new cases, 57 had arrived from overseas, 49 of them South Koreans and eight of them foreigners, Yoon said.
+The number of infected travellers arriving in South Korea has grown more than five-fold to 284 over the past two weeks, the KCDC said.

-Other countries in Asia, including China and Singapore, have also seen sharp increases in imported cases over the past couple of weeks, threatening their largely successful efforts to get domestic epidemics under control.
+Other countries in Asia, including China and Singapore, have also seen sharp increases in imported cases, threatening their largely successful efforts to get domestic epidemics under control.

-Many of the people coming back are citizens of those Asian countries who have been studying in Britain and the United States, now leaving as the coronavirus spreads rapidly there and their schools and universities suspend classes.
+Many of those coming back are citizens of those Asian countries who have been studying in Britain and the United States, now leaving as the coronavirus spreads rapidly there and their schools and universities suspend classes.

 People arriving in South Korea on long-term visas from Europe must be tested for the virus and spend two weeks in quarantine.